AntonioFasano/BloomR/xlx.help.md

 Details for the non causal user
 -------------------------------

-Sheets are converted into data frame following other `read.*` function behaviour, which means that the values of a column share a common type.
+Sheets are converted into data frame following other R `read.*` functions' behaviour, which means that the values of a column share a common type.
 Anyway in the same  Excel column  different cells can have different formats.
 Why loosing this information?
 It would have been possible to use a list object to model a sheet and so retain the differences, but most of the R statistic functions can effectively operate  when at least at column level the formats are the same.
 That being said, when in a column there are different cell formats the prevailing compatible styles,  will be applied to all.
-This willoften involve a the "character", because it is always compatible with numeric formats too.
+This will often involve the use of the R  "character" type, because it is always compatible with numeric formats too.

-Given this recognised Excel style as R equivalent are:
+Given this, recognised Excel styles and their R equivalent are:

 * number, accounting, currency, fraction, scientific: converted to R numeric format
 * percent: converted to R numeric format, with "percent" attribute
 * date: converted to R date or datetime format
 * time: converted to R time format
 * text: converted to R character format
-* general: converted to R character format
+* general: converted to R character format (unless otherwise asked)

 To see how this works in practice: